Skip to content

 vs dependency-injector

 dependency-injector is the most popular Python DI library, with a mature, Cython-accelerated core and a declarative style using Provide[...] markers and @inject.
 It is actively maintained again after an earlier hiatus. modern-di differs in style — type-based autowiring instead of explicit markers — and adds nested request scopes and a first-party pytest plugin.
 If you prefer explicit declarative wiring and the largest ecosystem, dependency-injector is a solid, proven choice.
+Migrating an existing codebase?
+See the migration guide for the full provider-by-provider mapping.

 vs injector